ImmortalHero101/argumentHandler/README.md

 An argument handling module for spuiiBot.

 # Motive
 The main theme of the bot is a good User Interface, which is to be able to perform complex tasks with ease of use.
 However, with time, spuiiBot grew as new commands and functionalities were being added and made the overall code relatively large and complex, and adding new code often involved repeating old functionalities to make the new code exeuctable.
 Some of these old functionalities are chains of permission and argument checks, which also needed to generate a command-specific Error Message to rightly guide the user in using that command.
-In most cases, these checks were often larger than the actual functionality code of the command, making a huge clutter and reducing productivity if a command with similar amount of functionality code were to be created.
-Therefore, I decided to make a module that would handle command-exclusive argument and permission checking separately and with additional utility features that would be hard to implement otherwise.
+In most cases, these checks were often larger than the actual functionality code of the command, making a huge clutter and reducing productivity in developing these commands, or if a command with similar amount of functionality code were to be created.
+Therefore, I decided to make a module that would handle command-exclusive argument and permission checking and with additional utility features that would be hard to implement otherwise.
+This would be yet another complex feature implemented to the bot to maintain  the developing productivity and improve user experience as a result of reduced errors and unexpected behaviour caused by invalid input data.

 A Permission Handler was easy to make as I just had to define the permissions in a command's code required to run that command and then intercept this data when the command is being run to resolve and validate permissions of the instances (member/bot) defined in the data.
 My focus now shifts to Argument Handler, which is a more complex module, and will be my main focus in this article.